 Application decisions may be taken based on solely automated checks of information from credit reference agencies and internal credit union records.
 For more information on how we access and use information from credit reference and fraud prevention agencies see Section 11 – Credit reference and fraud prevention agencies in this document.

-D – Explicit Consent
+D – Consent

 1. We may process your information where you have given us consent to do so.
 Where you have provided consent, we will process your personal information in order to send you: